tskit-dev/pyslim/docs/vignette_space.rst

 .. code-block:: none

-   We have 12 individuals in the topleft group.
+    We have 36 individuals in the topleft group.
-   We have 14 individuals in the topright group.
+    We have 34 individuals in the topright group.
-   We have 15 individuals in the bottomleft group.
+    We have 30 individuals in the bottomleft group.
-   We have 15 individuals in the bottomright group.
+    We have 29 individuals in the bottomright group.
-   We have 5 individuals in the center group.
+    We have 24 individuals in the center group.
     We have 5 individuals in the ancient group.

 To keep names associated with each subset of individuals, we've kept the individuals in a dict, so that for instance ``groups["topleft"]`` is an array of all the individual IDs that are in the top left corner.
 The IDs of the ancient individuals we will work with are kept in the array ``ancient``.

-Let's do a quick sanity check, that everyone in ``ancient`` was actually born around 1000 time steps ago:
+Let's do a quick consistency check, that everyone in ``ancient`` was actually born around 1000 time steps ago:

 .. code-block:: python